0x726f/documentation/content/en/security/application_security/setup/java/windows.md

 - Datadog Agent installed on Windows
 - Administrator privileges for some configuration steps

-## Setup
+## Datadog Agent Setup

-### 1. Install the Datadog Agent
+Install the Datadog Agent by following the [setup instructions for Windows](/agent/?tab=Windows).

-If you haven't already, install the Datadog Agent on your Windows host.
-You can download the installer from the [Datadog Agent installation page](https://docs.datadoghq.com/agent/basic_agent_usage/windows/).

 ## Library setup

 To enable App and API Protection capabilities, you need the Datadog Java tracing library (version 0.94.0 or higher) installed in your application environment.